mapcrafter/mapcrafter/docs/configuration.rst

     my_world_nether/DIM-1 for the Nether and my_world/DIM1 or my_world_the_end/DIM1
     for the End.

-    The only way to render the Nether is the cave rendermode at the moment.
-    You will be able to skip the top bedrock layers with the next mapcrafter version.
+    You can render the nether with the cave rendermode or you can remove the top bedrock layers with the crop_max_y option.

 By using the following options you can crop your world and render only a specific part of it.
 With these two options you can skip blocks above or